 Our resident ceilidh band will be making their usual contribution by getting the ceilidh dancers tripping the light fantastic.
 Our caller, Maggie, talks through the dances so that even Ceilidh beginners need not feel left out and encourages the dancers in a persuasive and light-hearted way.

 Morrison maintains a busy touring schedule, having settled into working with a hand-picked pool of leading instrumentalists, including Matheu Watson, Martin O'Neill, Steve Byrne and Ed Boyd.
-His current bluegrass project, meanwhile, has him more fired up than ever before – and given Morrison’s uniquely impassioned approach to music, that’s saying something.
+His current bluegrass project, meanwhile, has him more fired up than ever before – and given his uniquely impassioned approach to music, that’s saying something.
+He is appearing solo at Girvan this year.

 Welcome to the Girvan Traditional Folk Festival web site